lairdgrouplancaster/MoodleMeld/README.md

 1. Download your marking folder from Moodle as usual and unzip it.
 2. Start the graphical interface as above.
 3. Click on `Meld`.
 Select your marking folder.
-4. MoodleMeld will now create a file 'melded_PDF.pdf'.
+4. MoodleMeld will now create a file `melded_PDF.pdf`.
 Copy this and mark it.
 ### To unmeld your submissions:
 1. Start the graphical interface as above.
 2. Click on `Unmeld`.
 Select your marked PDF (which needs to be in the same folder as the `keyfile.csv` created during melding).